Validation Analysis

 Cross-sectional sample

-Planar samples and cross-sectional samples complement each other, addressing different dimensions of material characterization respectively.
-They enable the intuitive and precise identification and localization of anomalous regions within the plane.
+Planar samples and cross-sectional samples complement each other, addressing different dimensional aspects of material characterization.
+They enable the direct and precise identification and localization of anomalous regions within a given plane.

 Plan-view to Cross-sectional Sample